binadam1983/CLEAN_ARCHITECTURE_CRUD/README.md

 # CLEAN_ARCHITECTURE_CRUD

-This repo is aimed at providing a simple CRUD application using Clean Architecture, which basically means organizing the application codebase in a way that is independent of frameworks, UI, databases, and is testable.
+This work-in-progress repo is aimed at providing a simple CRUD application using Clean Architecture, which basically means organizing the application codebase in a way that is independent of frameworks, UI, databases, and is testable.

 - More About Clean Architecture: